 It’s easy to feel ‘new’ or ‘inexperienced’ and for that to reflect in your pricing, but the value you bring to the project is what really counts.
 Start out on the right foot with conviction in your worth.

 Above is the human-readable overview of the topics and concepts.
-For a detailed week-by-week breakdown of the technical content, refer to our 2024 syllabus.
+For a detailed week-by-week breakdown of the technical content in our curricula, refer to the DFTW syllabi.
 Let us know if you have any questions.

 What we will not learn at Perpetual Education